Last updated on 3 September 2020

 According to Dr Helen Fisher, a renowned anthropologist, there are 3 distinct phases of falling in love.

-The first, lust, is driven by the levels of testosterone (men) and oestrogen (women) in our bodies.
+Stage 1: Lust is driven by the levels of testosterone (men) and oestrogen (women) in our bodies.
 This isn’t so different from other mammals on the planet.

-The second, attraction, is similar in feeling to the effect of certain drugs or alcohol.
+Stage 2: Attraction is similar in feeling to the effect of certain drugs or alcohol.
 The emotion of euphoria, and the release of a jumble of chemicals in the brain, including dopamine (pleasure), adrenaline (fight or flight) and norepinephrine (alertness), can make falling in love feel like an addictive rush.
 Adrenaline, in particular, is the reason your cheeks feel flushed, your palms feel sweaty and your heart races when you meet someone you like for the first time.

-The final phase, attachment, sees the release of dopamine and norepinephrine replaced with oxytocin (the ‘cuddle’ hormone), which is when you may begin to feel closely bonded and start making long-term plans together.
+Stage 3: Attachment sees the release of dopamine and norepinephrine replaced with oxytocin (the ‘cuddle’ hormone), which is when you may begin to feel closely bonded and start making long-term plans together.

 While the 3 phases of love might seem straightforward, there are several other factors that affect who you end up falling in love with.
 Many of us say we have a ‘type’, but is that true?
 Here are 4 scientific reasons why you might fall in love with someone!